blackducksoftware/ohloh_api/reference/project.md

 + __html_url__
     The url to the current Projects details page on Ohloh.
 + __factoids__
-    The factoids for the current Analysis will be included under this node.
+    The factoids for the current analysis of the project will be included under this node.

 ```xml
 <factoids>